arve0/master/thesis.md

 removing values going out of the neighborhood and adding values coming into the neighborhood when moving to the next pixel.

-Typically the window is saved as a histogram instead of doing computation directly with the image values.
+Typically the window is kept as a histogram in memory, instead of doing computation directly with the image values.
 Doing computation on the histogram can be more efficient for certain operations, as the image memory is accessed less often.

 ### Image registration